swmannepalli/Fabric-Spark-Fundamentals/Task2-Upload-DataSet-To-Lakehouse.md

 3. In 'FabricSparkWS' workspace, **click** on 'LakehouseSpark' lakehouse.

-4. to upload a file,  **Click** on the three dots in front of Files --> Upload --> Upload files.
+4. To upload a file,  **Click** on the three dots next to Files --> Upload --> Upload files.
 Click on browse button and select the products.csv file that's been download in previous step.
 Click on Upload and once it is successfully uploaded, close the box.

 6. **Click** on Files and you should now see products.csv file.